microsoft/AzureTrailblazerAcademy/month1/labs/lab_storage/README.md

     <img src="./images/CreateBlobContainer.PNG" alt="Storage Review" width="400">
 - Create a new container.
-    Select the 'plus' sign next to container to add a new container 'New container' window pops up and enter the name 'atablob<yourname>'
+    Select the 'plus' sign next to container to add a new container 'New container' window pops up and enter the name 'atablob-yourname'

     <img src="./images/Complete-create-blob-container.PNG" alt="Storage Review" width="400">